tadvaas/pxe/README.md

 TFTP_OPTIONS="--secure --ipv4 -vvv --map-file /etc/default/tftpd-hpa.map"
 ```

-In order to solve the bug on some intel cards adding extra non-ascii characters (0xff issue) to the end of file, we need to create a map file and instruct to remove these non-ascii characters by creating the file /etc/default/tftpd-hpa.map as follows:
+In order to solve the bug on some intel cards adding extra non-ascii characters (0xff issue) to the end of file, we need to create a map file and instruct to remove these non-ascii characters by creating the file **/etc/default/tftpd-hpa.map** as follows:
 ```
 rg (.*)[^a-zA-Z0-9]$ \1 # remove all non-ascii characters from the filename
 ```

 ## Boot firmware: iPXE
 ### For legacy bios client boots
-You will need to compile a custom undionly.kpxe, this will allow us to define custom chain loading file and allow iPXE firmware to load further files from http server instead of tftp, this allows for a way faster downloading of WinPE files:
+You will need to compile a custom **undionly.kpxe**, this will allow us to define custom chain loading file and allow iPXE firmware to load further files from http server instead of tftp, this allows for a way faster downloading of WinPE files:
 ```
 git clone https://github.com/ipxe/ipxe.git
 cd ipxe/src